Local AI (optional)

 | **Web search** | Backend proxy (no API key on your machine). |

-For **lightweight or medium chat hints** (`hint:reaction`, `hint:classify`, `hint:format`, `hint:sentiment`, `hint:summarize`, `hint:medium`, `hint:tool_lite`), the [router](/openhuman/features/model-routing.md) will prefer the local provider when local AI is enabled and Ollama is reachable.
-Heavy hints (`hint:reasoning`, `hint:agentic`, `hint:coding`) stay cloud.
+For **lightweight or medium chat hints** (`hint:reaction`, `hint:classify`, `hint:format`, `hint:sentiment`, `hint:summarize`, `hint:medium`, `hint:tool_lite`), the [router](/openhuman/features/model-routing.md) can prefer the local provider only when `local_ai.runtime_enabled = true` and the configured local provider is reachable.

 ## How it works